Why is my ridge vent sagging

 How do I know if my ridge vent needs to be replaced?

-If your ridge vent is severely sagging, cracked, or damaged, it likely needs to be replaced.
-Look for signs of wear, leaks, or poor ventilation in the attic.
+If your ridge vent is severely sagging, damaged, or no longer providing proper ventilation, it may need to be replaced.
+Look for cracks, holes, or other signs of deterioration.

 Can I fix a sagging ridge vent myself?